 5. Knob and Tube Wiring Uses Two-Prong Outlets

 Two-pronged outlets are a nuisance.
 It’s annoying when you can’t plug in large appliances without getting converters, but did you know that two-pronged outlets are also a sign that your house is using a knob and tube system?
 Without a ground wire, the risk of injury and shock skyrockets, especially in rooms where water might be lying around like bathrooms and kitchens.
 If your commercial building or home was built prior to 1950, then it is extremely likely that it has this kind of wiring.
 Knob and tube wiring could harm you, your family, or your employees, so it is not something that should be taken lightly.
 Fortunately, it is sometimes possible to replace the knob and tube system without rewiring the entire building, since that can be expensive.
 Especially since most insurance companies don’t cover buildings with old wiring, it’s crucial that you update as soon as possible.
 And, if you are planning on selling your home or business, you may find it difficult to do if your potential buyer cannot get insurance.
 Knob and tube wiring is inherently dangerous, and requires professional assistance to solve the problem.
 While knob and tube used to be cutting-edge technology, those days are long in the past.
-Transfer Electric can get you up-to-date by answering any questions you may have about knob and tube wiring in Toronto.
+Best Electrician can get you up-to-date by answering any questions you may have about knob and tube wiring in Toronto.

 Other Sources of Damage